Tax guide

 A practical guide to preserving short-term and long-term capital-loss records and using them correctly during the Income-tax Act, 2025 transition.

-This guide is written for Indian taxpayers, founders, finance teams, and return filers adjusting to the Income-tax Act, 2025 and Finance Act 2025 changes.
-It is an educational readiness note, not a promise of tax outcome, refund speed, or notice avoidance.
-Always match the position with the official portal, notified forms, and the taxpayer's own documents.
+This guide is for Indian taxpayers, founders, finance teams, and return filers working through the changes brought by the Income-tax Act, 2025 and Finance Act 2025.
+Treat it as an educational readiness note — not a guarantee of any tax outcome, refund processing speed, or protection from notices.
+Before filing, verify every position against the official portal, notified forms, and your own records.

 What changed